 Interested?
 Then you should consider the career as an airline flight attendant.
 There are over eighty scheduled, regional and charter airlines in the US and Canada, and they are in need of qualified applicants the year round.
-Since the tragic events of September 11, 2001 the "Major" airlines have reduced their hiring, and some have furloughed their current flight attendants.
-The prospects of getting hired by a Major has only recently begun to improve.

 But the Majors are only 10% of the airlines operating in the US and Canada.
 The other 90% include the mid-size airlines, regional and commuter carriers and charter airlines.
 These airlines continue to need and hire flight attendants on their flights.

 CLICK HERE for JOB POSTINGS, plus more information and valuable links to other Flight Attendant sites.